TN 54 (01-18)

 Scan a clear and complete copy (front and back) of the document into the electronic folder using the Non-Disability Repository for Evidentiary Documents (NDRed).
 For an overview of NDRed, see GN 00301.319 and GN 00301.310.

-Access the Electronic 562 and prepare a “Request for Assistance/Certification of Documents or Records” to request Foreign Service Post (FSP) assistance and send it to office code E15 in the International Benefits Office (IBO), the Office of Earnings and International Operations (OEIO), Division of International Operations (DIO) per GN 00904.220:
+Access the Electronic 562 and prepare a “Request for Assistance/Certification of Documents or Records” to request that the Regional Federal Benefits Officer (RFBO) to obtain the assistance of the servicing Federal Benefits Unit (FBU) or the Foreign Service Post (FSP) (if needed) and send it to office code E15 in the International Benefits Office (IBO), the Office of Earnings and International Operations (OEIO), Division of International Operations (DIO) per GN 00904.220:

-Include a remark on the Electronic 562 that the document is available in the Claims File Records Management System (CFRMS).
-For information on CFRMS, see SM 08001.000.
+Include a remark on the Electronic 562 that the document is available in the Claims File User Interface (CFUI).
+See SM 08001.000 for information on CFUI.

 Specify in the request that we require a personal examination of the source record.
 (Examining the source record reveals whether the document is accurate, unaltered, and made at the time stated).

-Ask the FSP to obtain a current certification if the verification shows that the claimant submitted a document that differs materially from the source record.
+Ask the RFBO to have the FBU or the FSP (if needed) to obtain a current certification if the verification shows that the claimant submitted a document that differs materially from the source record.